PlexTrac-Labs/base-API-script/README.md

 ```

 # Usage
 After the Python environment is setup, you can run the script with the following command.
-You sohuld be in the folder where you cloned the repo when running the following.
+You should be in the folder where you cloned the repo when running the following.
 ```bash
 pipenv run python example_authenticate.py
 ```